kalkun-sms/Kalkun/.github/ISSUE_TEMPLATE/bug_report.md

 If you don't have error messages but blank pages or content, check that error logging is enabled.
 The setting CI_ENV in the .htaccess file must be set to 'development' to see errors.

+If you use the Debian package, CI_ENV is set in file `/etc/apache2/conf-available/kalkun.conf` (and not in .htaccess)

 -->

 **Describe the bug**